ORION¶

 Motivation¶

 This project was born from a real problem flagged on a real mission.
 Being the Flight Software subsystems lead on EPFL Spacecraft Team's CHESS mission (part of ESA's Fly Your Satellite!
-Design Booster programme), I received a Review Item Discrepancy (RID) during our Final Design Review (FDR) from an ESA expert:
+Design Booster programme), I received a Review Item Discrepancy during our Final Design Review from an ESA expert:

 "From experience I recommend thinking about pre-loading software that allows you to check that a picture is worth downloading before you do it."